fewknow/vault-local-dev/README.md

 ## BootStrap
 You should see a bash script that will handle bootstrap in local-vault-dev/.
 You will need to supply this script with a token and ip or DNS address of the MSSQL server.
 For local you will need to use your own IP.
-For this you need your root token and local IP address, the root token is inside `_data/keys.txt_` and you can get your local IP address with `ifconfig | grep inet` then run:
+For this you need your root token and local IP address, the root token is inside `_data/keys.txt_` and you can get your local IP address with `ifconfig | awk '/broadcast/{print $2}'` then run:
 `bash bootstrap_vault.sh <root token> <local IP address>`
 > bash bootstrap_vault.sh <root-token> <ip>